 Nijo Castle was another famous Kyoto attraction I visited.
 The highlight of the Nijo Castle was definitely the flowers and gardens surrounding the actual buildings.
 I visited in November, but the gardens will certainly be more colorful in the spring.

-You are able to walk through the many rooms of the palace.
+You can walk through the many rooms of the palace.
 We did this, but it was not so thrilling.
 The interior of the palace was not nearly as intricate as the exterior.
-The castle fortifications though, are quite impressive.
+The castle fortifications though are quite impressive.
 Spend a few moments taking in the beauty of these massive walls.

-We noticed some cozy-looking establishments on the second floors of the low rise building across the street.
+We noticed some cozy-looking establishments on the second floor of the low-rise building across the street.
 Their windows faced the shallow Kamo River that passes through this area.
 We wanted to get up into one of those cute hangouts!

 Michael and I found an amazing Japanese bar in this alley called Milk Hall.
 It’s not a place you will find on google.
 We noticed Milk Hall’s elegant interior through their window from across the street.